Crop, resize, and resample images in Photoshop Elements

 Learn about various ways to change the size of images in Photoshop Elements.
 Also, find links to detailed instruction.

 When you crop an image, you trim away material from the edges to show a smaller area, often for artistic reasons.

 - For a more detailed definition and an example, see Photoshop Elements Visual Dictionary: Crop.

 - For instructions on how to crop photos, see Crop an image in Photoshop Elements Help.

-Resolution is the size digital image pixels print as dots, and represents the amount of detail in an image.
-It is measured in DPI (Dots Per Inch).
+Resolution is the amount of detail in an image.
+It's measured by the number of dots (or pixels) per inch (DPI).
 Printing requires a higher resolution than viewing a photo on a computer monitor.
 For more information, see:

 To resample means to change the pixel dimensions of an image (by either adding or removing the total number of pixels).
 You resample primarily for onscreen viewing.
 Resampling always reduces image quality.
 Resampling to smaller dimensions reduces file size and sharpens appearance.
 Resampling to larger dimensions increases file size and blurs appearance.

 - For a more detailed definition, see Photoshop Elements Visual Dictionary: Resample.

 - For instructions on how to resample photos, see Resample an image.